heche-psb/wgd/README.md

 -coc, --collinearcoalescence, flag option, whether to initiate the collinear coalescence analysis, if the flag was set, the analysis will be initiated
--sm, --segments, the segments data file used in collinear coalescence analysis if initiated, default None -le, --listelements, the listsegments data file used in collinear coalescence analysis if initiated, default None -gtb, --genetable, the gene table datafile used in collinear coalescence analysis if initiated, default None -kf, --keepfasta, flag option, whether to output the sequence information of MRBHs, if the flag was set, the sequences of MRBHs will be in output
+-sm, --segments, the segments data file used in collinear coalescence analysis if initiated, default None -le, --listelements, the listsegments data file used in collinear coalescence analysis if initiated, default None -gt, --genetable, the gene table datafile used in collinear coalescence analysis if initiated, default None -kf, --keepfasta, flag option, whether to output the sequence information of MRBHs, if the flag was set, the sequences of MRBHs will be in output
 -kd, --keepduplicates, flag option, whether to allow the same gene to occur in different MRBHs, if the flag was set, the same gene can be assigned to different MRBHs
 -gm, --globalmrbh, flag option, whether to initiate global MRBHs construction, if the flag was set, the --focus option will be ignored and only global MRBHs will be built